PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 that separately approved zero-owner mechanical extraction with its exact body, wrapper signature, production call order, statistics, and artifact control preserved.
 Resume by inventorying and characterizing the next raw source-order owner before changing it.
+That owner is now identified as `_optimize_nhwc_propagation_qlinear_concat_conv`; its three strict xfails must be corrected as separate semantic checkpoints before any mechanical ownership move.
 No broad conversion sweep is implied by this checkpoint.